FlatOut

 FlatOut is a series of action demolition derby/racing video games created by Finnish independent video game developer Bugbear Entertainment.
-The FlatOut series has sold a total of almost 3 million units worldwide.
+The FlatOut series has sold a total of almost three million units worldwide.
 After Bugbear developed FlatOut: Head On, Dutch video game developer Team6 Game Studios developed the next three games in the series, which are the Windows-exclusive FlatOut 3 and two spin-offs on Wii and Android.
 Kylotonn developed the series' fourth installment, FlatOut 4: Total Insanity, which was released on March 17, 2017, for PlayStation 4 and Xbox One in Europe and May 2 in the United States.
 In 2024, Flat2VR Studios announced a remake of FlatOut (2004) for Meta Quest, PSVR2, and SteamVR.

-The series has received both critical acclaim during Bugbear's development and notable negative reception after the bankruptcy of Empire Interactive and ownership change to Team6 with most notably FlatOut 3: Chaos & Destruction being considered one of the worst video games of all time and FlatOut 2 and it's remake Ultimate Carnage being considered the best in the series.
+The series has received both critical acclaim during Bugbear's development and notable negative reception after the bankruptcy of Empire Interactive and ownership change to Team6 with most notably FlatOut 3: Chaos & Destruction being considered one of the worst video games of all time and FlatOut 2 and its remake Ultimate Carnage being considered the best in the series.
 It was called a welcome addendum to the derby-racing genre at first but eventually died out due to a lack of critical reception alongside constant developer and publisher changes.
 Original developer Bugbear have since released Wreckfest (2017), which is considered a spiritual successor to the FlatOut series.